Culture Hacking — The Essentials

-Culture Hacking integrates from Systems Thinking the idea that organisations are adaptive systems, and from computer science the idea that every system can be hacked, wherein analogy of the computer's operating system, corporate culture is viewed as the operating system of companies, firms, and other social communities.1
+Culture Hacking integrates Systems Thinking the idea that organisations are adaptive systems, and from computer science the idea that every system can be hacked, wherein analogy of the computer's operating system, corporate culture is viewed as the operating system of companies, firms, and other social communities.

-Original, "hacking" is a word from journalists' language and means "doing journalist's work in an unusual way".
+Originally, "hacking" is a word from journalists' language and means "doing journalist's work in an unusual way".
 Later it was transferred to IT, computers, programming, and operating systems.
-The notion "Culture Hacking" in particular, stems from modern art where it means to provoke existing cultural standards and to break down traditional to bring up cutting-edge new.
+The notion of "Culture Hacking" in particular, stems from modern art which means to provoke existing cultural standards and to break down traditions to bring up cutting-edge new.

-The notion Culture Hacking entered organisational design and team development in two historic waves.
+The notion of Culture Hacking entered the organisational design and team development in two historic waves: Culture Hacking 1 & 2.